mdimran1/AirTicket-prediction-api/README.md

 # AirTicket-prediction-api
-API that predict value or price for different Airlines, according to some factors.
+API that predict value or price according to some features as Airlines, Departure Time, Duration of Journey, Total Stopages etc.